Getting Off the Beaten Path

 Perhaps you have been to Tanzania and done the standard “northern circuit” including Ngorongoro Crater and Serengeti.
 This time, let’s travel to Western Tanzania where you can camp under the stars in the lesser visited Katavi National Park, and trek for habituated chimpanzees in Mahale.

 If you are planning a visit to Galapagos, why not extend your trip and also explore the Amazon which has fewer visitors per year, while offering biodiversity that is just as impressive.
 Base yourself at a lodge like La Selva and feel the remoteness of your surroundings.
+Go even deeper into uncharted territory with a visit to Chachapoyas in Northern Peru.
+Once home to the ancient Chachapoya civilization pre-dating the Incas, the region is a treat for nature lovers and history enthusiasts.

 India offers so much for travelers outside of the standard “Golden Triangle“.
 Perhaps extend your trip to include Reni Pani Jungle Lodge near Satpura National Park, where you can indulge your adventurous side fly-camping under the stars and with a little luck also spot the elusive tiger.